Veklury® (remdesivir)

 References

 1. WHO Solidarity Trial Consortium.
 Remdesivir and three other drugs for hospitalised patients with COVID-19: final results of the WHO Solidarity randomised trial and updated meta-analyses.
-Lancet.
+The Lancet.
 2022(22).

 2. WHO Solidarity Trial Consortium.
 Remdesivir and three other drugs for hospitalised patients with COVID-19: final results of the WHO Solidarity randomised trial and updated meta-analyses [Supplementary Appendix].
 Lancet.
 2022.